 Getting a second opinion when it comes to your health can be imperative.
-From LASIK eye surgery to surgical considerations to general vision health concerns, Providence Eye & Laser Specialists sat down with Dr. Mozayeni to discuss why eye care patients and LASIK eye surgery hopefuls should consider seeking out second opinions from other certified medical professionals.
+From LASIK eye surgery to surgical considerations to general vision health concerns, Providence Eye & Laser Specialists sat down with Dr. Mozayeni to discuss why seeking out a LASIK second opinion from other certified medical professionals is beneficial for eye care patients and LASIK eye surgery hopefuls.

 Dr. Mozayeni: Surgeon experience (not necessarily volume) plays a significant role in achieving optimal results.
 When you go to any and all LASIK consultations, you should understand how long the surgeon has been performing LASIK eye surgery and in general terms how many procedures they have performed.
 It is not necessary to go to the biggest; typically there is a loss in attention to detail when a practice becomes too big.
 On the flip side, you really do want a LASIK eye surgeon who performs more than a few procedures a month.
 The more experience a LASIK eye surgeon has, the more skill and precision they offer while performing LASIK eye surgery and the more experience they have in handling any type of situation, expected or unexpected.
 Remember: experience should not be the only factor to take into consideration.
 Technology and patient care are also critically important.